Royal Regiment of New Zealand Artillery: Korean War

 When the Korean War broke out in June 1950, a Regular Force regiment, 16th Field Regiment RNZA, was established as the core of New Zealand's deployed contingent, known as Kayforce, in January 1951.
+The 5th Anti-Tank Regiment was disbanded during this time, in 1950.
 The battery was attached to the 27th British Brigade of the 1st Commonwealth Division.
 The 16th Field Regiment first saw action a month later and remained on active service for the next two and a half years.
 The 16th Field Regiment subsequently provided close support to the British Commonwealth infantry and was later awarded the South Korean Presidential Unit Citation for its actions during the Battle of Kapyong in April 1951.
-Between 1951 and 1953 the regiment fire more than 750,000 shells, operating 25-pounders.
+Between 1951 and 1953 the regiment fired more than 750,000 shells, operating 25-pounders.
 After the Armistice was signed in 1954, Kayforce’s numbers were gradually reduced.
 The 16th Field Regiment and other Corps elements were withdrawn in 1955.
 The last elements of Kayforce returned to New Zealand in 1957.